mhdawson/self-service-agent-blueprint/README-NEW.md

 #### 4.2.3 Agents

 **Purpose:** YAML configurations defining agent behavior, system instructions, accessible tools, and knowledge bases—registered with LlamaStack by Asset Manager.

-**Why Specialized Agents Matter:**
-- **Domain Focus:** Each agent configured for specific IT process (laptop refresh, PIA, RFP) with tailored instructions, tools, and knowledge bases
-- **Maintainability:** Focused instructions for one process—not trying to cover every scenario in a single monolithic prompt
-- **Configuration-Driven:** Update behavior by editing version-controlled YAML files—no code compilation or redeployment needed

 **Laptop Refresh Agent Architecture (Routing Pattern):**